arvidn/libtorrent/docs/tuning.rst

 contributing it back to the project.

-If you have run tests and found that some algorithm or default value in libtorrent is suboptimal, please contribute that knowledge back as well, to allow us to improve the library.
+If you have run tests and found that some algorithm or default value in libtorrent are suboptimal, please contribute that knowledge back as well, to allow us to improve the library.

 If you have additional suggestions on how to tune libtorrent for any specific